 Indeed subsequently, in November, there has been a further drilling success at Fire Creek subsequent to the upgrade, where intersections included three metres of 18.01 g/t gold.

-True North should become the next operating asset, says broker
+True North should become the next operating asset, reckons broker

 "We note that Klondex released an updated resource estimate for the mine and a positive production decision with preliminary operating parameters estimating production of 45,000-65,000 ounces of gold at all-in sustaining costs of C$950-C$1,050 per ounce.

-"Given that capital requirements to bring the project back into production are estimated at just C$15-C$25 million, we think True North should be moved forward in short order following an updated resource estimate in early 2017," said analyst Heiko F. Ihle.
+"Given that capital requirements to bring the project back into production are estimated at just C$15-C$25 million, we think True North should be moved forward in short order following an updated resource estimate in early 2017," it said.